Chewin' the Fat: Recurring characters and sketches

 A family of chain smokers who only spend their money on their incredibly heavy addiction to cigarettes.
 They have all lost their voices (due to throat cancer) so they have to rely on voice boxes to communicate.
-One scene includes the young grandson who, wishing to 'have a fag', invites the opportunity for grandad to 'grab the camera' for the boy's first ever cigarette.
+One scene includes the young grandson who, wishing to 'have a fag', invites the opportunity for grandad to get the camera for the boy's first ever cigarette.